Has your bank been irresponsible with its lending?

 The Royal Commission prompted a seismic shift in how banks operate in Australia.
 Faced with the need for substantial reform, financial institutions have been held under scrutiny since the Royal Commission, revealing a trail of irresponsible lending practices that have left countless individuals in financial distress.

-In March this year, ANZ faced a $10 million penalty over their non-compliant Home Loan Introducer Program.
+In March 2023, ANZ faced a $10 million penalty over their non-compliant Home Loan Introducer Program.
 The program, designed for home loan referrals from third-party ‘introducers’ such as real estate agents and cleaners, saw the bank mishandle sensitive customer information.

 Under Consumer Protection Laws, the bank should have only accepted names and contact details of customers from unlicenced third parties.
 Instead, they received sensitive information from unlicenced intermediaries, including pay slips and copies of ID.
 In some cases, the documents were fraudulent.